InfinityWallet/react-native-threads/README.md

 ### Android

-For android you will need to make a slight modification to your `MainApplication.java` file.
+For android you will need to make a slight modification to your `MainApplication.kt` file.
 In the `getPackages` method pass in `mReactNativeHost` to the `RNThreadPackage`
 constructor: